Rajeshpateliitm/soft-engg-project-sep-2025-se-SEP-31/README.md

-# Windsurf - Full Stack Application
+# Waste Management System

-A modern full-stack application(Waste Management) built with Vue 3 (Frontend) and FastAPI (Backend).
+A comprehensive waste management application built with Vue 3 (Frontend) and FastAPI (Backend).